jishnuDNS/react-tesing/README.md

     1. name : The test name is used to identify the test
     2. fn : A function which contains the expectations to test
     3. timeout : An optional argument for specifying how long to wait before aborting the test.
 The default timeout is 5 seconds.

 3. Navigate to `src/components/greet/Greet.test.tsx`, you will find different test properties present in jest and RTL there.

-3. Coverage script used in package.json
+4)  Coverage script used in package.json

+    A metric that can help you understand how much of your software code is tested and also the quality of your test suite.

         "coverage": "npm test --coverage --watchAll --collectCoverageFrom='src/components/**/*.{ts,tsx}'"

-    1. __--coverage__ : Helps to identify script which we called is for coverage purposes.
+    1. **--coverage** : Helps to identify script which we called is for coverage purposes.
-    2. __--collectCoverageFrom__ : Will determine the script were to look into and were not to.
+    2. **--collectCoverageFrom** : Will determine the script were to look into and were not to.

     Here, we told jest to cover the whole components directory and its child directories along with the typescript files includes in it.

         "coverage": "npm test --coverage --watchAll --collectCoverageFrom='!src/components/**/*.{types,stories,constants,tests,specs}.{ts,tsx}'"
     `!` in __--collectCoverageFrom__ will helps the script to ignore the dir.

 ## Contributing

 Contributions to this repository are welcome.
 If you find any issues, have suggestions for improvements, or want to add more testing examples, please open an issue or submit a pull request.